FreeLeh/docs/freedb/protocols.md

 KV Store is a data structure that can map a key to a value (similar to a hash map).

-The row data schema looks like this (in PyFreeDB model):
+We will build KV Store on top of our Row Store.
+The row data schema for each record looks like this (in PyFreeDB model):
 ```
 class Entry(models.Model):
     key = models.StringField()